-Bruce Trail - Burnt Point Loop is a 3.1 mile lightly trafficked loop trail located near Northern Bruce Peninsula, Ontario, Canada that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking and is accessible from April until October.
+Bruce Trail - Burnt Point Loop is a 3.1 mile lightly trafficked loop trail located near Tobermory, Ontario, Canada that features a great forest setting and is rated as moderate.
+The trail offers a number of activity options and is best used from April until October.

 Amazing landscape and interesting terrain.
 The hike isn't particularly strenuous, but some parts require scrambling, especially along the shoreline.